 🇷🇺 Soldiers who disobeyed orders and entered Pristina Kosovo, received by the inhabitants.
 The war ended that day👇 pic.twitter.com/lHDOyZXXzl

-What's clear is covert Western support of the KLA and other fundamentalist elements endured long-after NATO's bombing campaign ended in June 1999.
-Once Milosevic fell in 2000 and the death of Yugoslavia was complete, the group merely extended their sphere of conflict to Macedonia and southern Serbia, in service of their 'Greater Albania' project — an endeavour the US supported, at least initially.
-NATO ground forces and their proxies stood by while guerrillas pushed past a five-kilometre-wide 'exclusion zone' armed with mortars and other weapons — the US' NATO 'partners', including the UK, seemed less enthused by the prospect.
+What's clear is covert support of the KLA and other fundamentalist elements endured long-after NATO's bombing campaign ended in June 1999.
+Once Milosevic fell in 2000 and the death of Yugoslavia was complete, the group extended their sphere of conflict to Macedonia and southern Serbia in service of their 'Greater Albania' project — an endeavour the US supported, at least initially.
+NATO ground forces and their proxies stood by while guerrillas pushed past a five-kilometre-wide 'exclusion zone' armed with mortars and other weapons — the US' NATO 'partners', including the UK, seemed less keen at the prospect.

 Nonetheless, despite Whitehall's disapproval of the KLA's new jihad, several of the group's commanders — now battling under the National Liberation Army (NLA) banner — had been trained by the SAS at camps in northern Albania 1998 —1999.
 One was in charge of facilitating and managing the flow of weapons and fighters into Macedonia, while the other coordinated assaults on the town of Tetovo in the north of the country.
 NLA commander Gezim Ostreni was trained by the SAS to head the UN-sponsored Kosovo Protection Corps, a group intended to replace the KLA.

-At this point, due to pressure from NATO member states and the European Union, the US rescinded its assistance, and along with European negotiators pressured representatives of Slav and Albanian Macedonians to sign a peace deal.
-In return for constitutional and administrative changes designed to secure equal rights for Albanian Macedonians in Macedonian, insurgents would stop fighting and hand in many of its weapons to NATO, while receiving amnesty from prosecution.
-The deal was signed 13th August — approximately a month later, al-Qaeda would carry out the infamous 9/11 attacks.
+At this point, due to pressure from NATO member states and the European Union the US rescinded its assistance and along with European negotiators pressured representatives of Slav and Albanian Macedonians to sign a peace deal.
+In return for constitutional and administrative changes to secure equal rights for Albanians in Macedonia insurgents stopped fighting and handed in many of their weapons to NATO while receiving amnesty from prosecution.
+The deal was signed 13th August — approximately a month later al-Qaeda carrioed out the infamous 9/11 attacks.